simolus3/drift/docs/pages/docs/Advanced Features/type_converters.md

 template: layouts/docs/single
 ---

-Moor supports a variety of types out of the box, but sometimes you need to store more complex data.
+Drift supports a variety of types out of the box, but sometimes you need to store more complex data.
 You can achieve this by using `TypeConverters`.
 In this example, we'll use the the [json_serializable](https://pub.dev/packages/json_annotation) package to store a custom object in a text column.
-Moor supports any Dart type for which you provide a `TypeConverter`, we're using that package here to make the example simpler.
+Drift supports any Dart type for which you provide a `TypeConverter`, we're using that package here to make the example simpler.

 ## Using converters in Dart